NeVerTools/.github/profile/README.md

 # NeVerTools
 ## _neuralverification.org_ repository organization

-NeVerTools is an organization powered by University of Genova and University of Sassari.
+NeVerTools is an organization powered by University of Genova and University of Sassari, with the collaboration of University of Kent.

 ## Contributors
 * Stefano Demarchi (UniGE)